Books about Mental Illness & Mental Health

 Hubert Bird is a widower who has weekly conversations with his daughter in Australia.
 He tells her amazing stories about how he spends his time.
 The problem?
 It is all made up.

-Now with his daughter coming to visit, Hubert must find friends and a life to show his daughter.
+With his daughter coming to visit, Hubert must find friends and a life to show his daughter.

 Eleanor Oliphant